-Section 16.
+Section 15.
 Ely Public Schools; sales tax exemption for construction materials.
 Exempts materials and supplies used in and equipment incorporated into renovations to the elementary and high school buildings and construction of a building that connects the elementary school and high school buildings that contains classrooms, a common area, gymnasium, and administrative offices.
 The tax must be paid upfront and then refunded under the provisions of current law.
 Effective retroactively for sales and purchases made after May 1, 2019, and before January 1, 2024.

-Section 17.
+Section 16.
 Hibbing Public Schools; sales tax exemption for construction materials.
 Exempts materials and supplies used in and equipment incorporated into the addition of an Early Childhood Family Education Center to an existing elementary school; improvements to an existing athletic facility; a reroofing project at Hibbing Washington Elementary School; and a Hibbing High School restroom remodel project.
 The tax must be paid upfront and then refunded under the provisions of current law.
 Effective retroactively for sales and purchases made after May 1, 2019, and before January 1, 2025.

+Section 17.
+Sales tax exemption for construction materials; Itasca County.
+Exempts materials and supplies used or consumed in and equipment incorporated into the construction of the Itasca County courthouse and a new correctional facility.
+The tax must be paid upfront and then refunded under the provisions of current law.
+Effective retroactively for sales and purchases made after April 30, 2021, and before and before January 1, 2025.

 Section 18.
-City of Maple Grove; sales tax exemption for construction materials.
-Exempts Materials and supplies used in and equipment incorporated into the construction, reconstruction, upgrade, expansion, or remodeling of the North Metro Regional Public Safety Training Facility in the city of Maple Grove.
-The tax must be paid upfront and then refunded under the provisions of current law.
-Effective retroactively for sales and purchases made after August 31, 2021, and before January 1, 2023.

-Section 19.
 Minneapolis-St. Paul International Airport; sales tax exemption for construction materials.
 Exempts materials and supplies used or consumed in and equipment incorporated into the construction, reconstruction, repair, maintenance, or improvement of public infrastructure at the Minneapolis-St. Paul International Airport purchased by a contractor or subcontractor.
 The tax must be paid upfront and then refunded under the provisions of current law.
 The total amount of refunds issued must not exceed \$8 million.
 Effective for sales and purchases made after June 30, 2023, and before July 1, 2024.

-Section 20.
+Section 19.
 City of Moorhead; sales tax exemption for construction materials.
 Exempts materials and supplies used or consumed in and equipment incorporated into the construction of a regional library and community center in the city of Moorhead.
 The tax must be paid upfront and then refunded under the provisions of current law.
 Effective for sales and purchases made after February 29, 2024, and before April 1, 2027.

-Section 21.
+Section 20.
 Nashwauk-Keewatin Public schools; sales tax exemption for construction materials.
 Exempts materials and supplies used in and equipment incorporated into construction of a new school building and attached community wellness center to replace Keewatin Elementary School and Nashwauk High School.
 The tax must be paid upfront and then refunded under the provisions of current law.
 Effective retroactively for sales and purchases made after December 31, 2021, and before January 1, 2025.

-Section 22.
+Section 21.
 Northern Lights Academy; sales tax exemption for construction materials.
 Exempts materials and supplies used in and equipment incorporated into construction of a new addition to the existing facility and renovations and improvements to the existing facility.
 The tax must be paid upfront and then refunded under the provisions of current law.
 Effective retroactively for sales and purchases made after December 31, 2021, and before January 1, 2025.